ragtam/angular-playground/src/app/menu/readme.md

 ## Conclusion

-In this article we learned how buid a context menu with the API similar to the one Angular Material uses.
+In this article we learnt how to build a context menu with the API similar to the one Angular Material uses.
 We applied several techniques used during Angular application creation, like content projection, created views from templates dynamically, accessed parent of a child component and applied styles dynamically.

 ## Resources